 - The need for a unified comprehensive and overarching national plan of action to implement the Optional Protocol throughout the UK, including Scotland and Northern Ireland.

-In 1990 the UN decided to appoint a Special Rapporteur on the sale of children, child prostitution and child pornography to investigate the exploitation of children around the world.
-The Special Rapporteur is expected to submit reports to the General Assembly and the Human Rights Council, making recommendations Governments, United Nations bodies and non-governmental organizations in order to protect the rights of children.
+In 1990 the UN appointed a Special Rapporteur on the sale of children, child prostitution and child pornography to investigate the exploitation of children around the world.
+The Special Rapporteur is tasked with:

-As one of the UK’s National Human Rights Institutions, the Commission can make oral statements at the Human Rights Council in response to the reports of Special Rapporteurs.
-In March 2014, the Commission delivered a joint statement with the Northern Ireland Human Rights Commission, which focused on the need to improve the UK’s criminal laws to better protect children from different forms of sexual exploitation.
+The Special Rapporteur’s report to the Human Rights Council in March 2014 provides an overview of the major, recent, global developments in relation to the sale of children, child prostitution and child pornography.
+When the Special Rapporteur presented this report, the Commission delivered a joint statement with the Northern Ireland Human Rights Commission, which focused on the need to improve the UK’s criminal laws to better protect children from different forms of sexual exploitation.

-Last Updated: 08 Oct 2014
+Last Updated: 02 Dec 2014